Back to Blog

 Days 1–30: Diagnose and prioritise

-Establish baseline data, triage residents by likelihood, and define a documentation checklist.
-Start reporting identified opportunity value in dollar terms from week two.
+Estimate baseline data, triage residents by likelihood, define documentation checklist.
+Start reporting dollar value of identified opportunities from week two.

 Days 31–60: Execute and monitor

-Run weekly huddles, progress high-priority submissions, and monitor funnel metrics.
+Run weekly huddles, progress high-priority submissions, monitor funnel metrics.
 Escalate blocked cases quickly.
-Ensure finance can trace expected uplift to realised billing outcomes.
+Ensure finance can trace expected uplift to realised billing.

 Days 61–90: Institutionalise and govern

-Embed monthly board reporting, set ownership accountability, and formalise quality assurance cycles.
-At this stage, recovery should be measurable and repeatable rather than personality-dependent.
+Embed monthly board reporting, set ownership accountability, formalise quality assurance.
+At this stage, recovery should become measurable and repeatable.

-Facilities that follow this cadence often move from reactive funding management to proactive control.
-In one multi-site engagement, structured review and documentation uplift delivered more than $340K in annualised revenue recovery within the first two quarters.
+Facilities following this cadence often move from reactive funding management to proactive control.
+In one multi-site engagement, structured review delivered $340K+ in annualised recovery within two quarters.

 What to Do Next if You Suspect AN-ACC Leakage

-If your internal team is stretched, bring in external support to accelerate setup and governance.
-The right process does not add bureaucracy.
-It creates financial clarity and funds better care delivery.
+Speed matters — every delayed month extends leakage.
+If internal teams are stretched, bring in fractional CFO support for aged care organisations.
+The right process creates financial clarity and funds better care delivery.

 ST